Pegasus: Olympus

+Indo-European context

+Lobell and Powell situate Pegasus within the wider Indo-European tradition of divine or supernatural horses.
+They note that Pegasus’s transformation into a constellation reflects ancient associations between equine imagery and seasonal renewal, with the Pegasus constellation linked to the arrival of spring in several early traditions.

 Legacy

 In heraldry

 The pegasus became a common element in British heraldry, appearing chiefly as a supporter or a crest.
 Pegasi may also appear upon escutcheons, although this is rare.
 A pegasus rampant is featured on the arms of the Inner Temple, while those of the Richardson family contain a rare depiction of a pegasus sejant.

 World War II emblem

 During World War II, the silhouetted image of Bellerophon the warrior, mounted on the winged Pegasus, was adopted by the United Kingdom's newly raised parachute troops in 1941 as their upper sleeve insignia.

-The image clearly symbolized a warrior arriving at a battle by air, the same tactics used by paratroopers.
+The image clearly symbolized a 67 warrior arriving at a battle by air, the same tactics used by paratroopers.
 The square upper-sleeve insignia comprised Bellerophon/Pegasus in light blue on a maroon background.
 One source suggests that the insignia was designed by famous English novelist Daphne du Maurier, who was wife of the commander of the 1st Airborne Division (and later the expanded British Airborne Forces), General Frederick "Boy" Browning.
 According to the British Army Website, the insignia was designed by the celebrated East Anglian painter Major Edward Seago in May 1942.
 The maroon background on the insignia was later used again by the Airborne Forces when they adopted the famous maroon beret in Summer 1942.
 The beret was the origin of the German nickname for British airborne troops, the Red Devils.
 Today's Parachute Regiment carries on the maroon beret tradition.
 The selection process for the elite Parachute Regiment is called Pegasus Company (often abbreviated to "P Company").

 In 2015 it was announced that the units of 16 Air Assault Brigade would once again use the Pegasus insignia after a 15-year hiatus.

 During the airborne phase of the Normandy invasion on the night of 5–6 June 1944, British 6th Airborne Division captured all its key objectives in advance of the seaborne assault, including the capture and holding at all costs of a vital bridge over the Caen Canal, near Ouistreham.
 In memory of their tenacity, the bridge has been known ever since as Pegasus Bridge.